-- a) Farms (direct and indirect suppliers1) who engaged in deforestation within the Amazon Biome after October 2009; - b) Farms on the list of areas embargoed by the Brazilian Environmental Protection Agency (IBAMA) and/or Farms located on Indigenous Lands and on Environmental Conservation Units (protected areas); - c) Farms that engage in slave or degrading labor, in accordance with the list of the Ministry of Labor and Employment (MTE) published on its official site or on the List provided by InPACTO (the Institute for the National Compact for the Eradication of Slave Labor), under the Freedom of Information Law; - d) Farms on trespassed lands or which were acquired using rural violence, based on unmistakable awareness of the company, by means of communiqués issued by the Prosecution Office, the Agrarian Reform Institute (INCRA), the Justice and others.
+- a) Farms (direct and indirect suppliers) who were engaged in deforestation within the Amazon Biome after October 2009; - b) Farms on the list of areas embargoed by the Brazilian Institute and Renewable Natural Resources (IBAMA) and/or Farms located on Indigenous Lands and on Environmental Conservation Units (protected areas); - c) Farms that engage in slave or degrading labor, in accordance with the list of the Ministry of Labor and Employment (MTE) published on its official site or on the List provided by InPACTO (the Institute for the National Compact for the Eradication of Slave Labor), under the Freedom of Information Law; - d) Farms on trespassed lands or which were acquired using rural violence, based on unmistakable awareness of the company, by means of communiqués issued by the Prosecution Office, the Agrarian Reform Institute (INCRA), the Justice and others.

-To comply with the Public Commitment, in 2010 JBS set up a system for the socioenvironmental monitoring of the farms that supply cattle, consisting of two analysis processes that function in tandem with the Company's computer systems.
+In order to comply with the Public Commitment, in 2010 JBS established a social and environmental monitoring system for cattle-supplying farms, consisting of two analysis processes that act in an integrated manner with the company's computerized system.

-All farms supplying cattle are entered on the JBS Enterprise Resource Planning - ERP system which is for corporate e use and is used by all meat units when purchasing cattle.
-The JBS corporate Sustainability area is responsible for defining the status of those registers against the socioenvironmental criteria the JBS responsible procurement policy.
+All farms supplying cattle are entered on the JBS Enterprise Resource Planning - ERP system which is for corporate use and is used by all beef plants when purchasing cattle.
+The JBS Corporate Sustainability area is responsible for defining the status of those registers against the socioenvironmental criteria the JBS responsible procurement policy.

-The first process of analysis of supply farms involves downloading, on a daily basis, the public lists of IBAMA and the MTE on their official sites and subsequently cross-checking the suppliers' individual/corporate taxpayer numbers (CPF/CNPJ) registered with the Company.
+The first process of analysis of supply farms involves downloading daily the public lists of IBAMA and the MTE from their official sites and subsequently cross-checking the suppliers' individual/corporate taxpayer numbers (CPF/CNPJ) registered with the Company.
 Supply farms whose taxpayer numbers appear on the public lists of IBAMA and/or MTE are automatically blocked on the JBS computer system for the purchase of raw materials.

 In the case of registered suppliers whose taxpayer numbers are on the list of areas embargoed by IBAMA, and which have more than one farm registered to them, only the farm appearing on the public list remains blocked for the purchase of raw materials.
 That is why the supplier must produce proof that the farm is different from the one on the IBAMA List.
+In the case of suppliers whose CPF/CNPJ appears on the MTE List, all farms covered are blocked in the JBS computerized procurement system, with no exceptions.